How to

 Defining Procedures

 Procedures provide a way to define a new word as a sequence of commands.
-A procedure starts with the word to followed by its name and it finishes with the word end

 Copy this code snippet in the procedure area: